 Improving our cycle paths

-Three areas of the city now have 20mph speed limits on residential streets, which should improve road safety and cycling conditions.
-A fourth area of 20mph speed limits is in progress and is due to be completed in the autumn.
+- Four areas of the city now have 20mph speed limits on residential streets to improve road safety and cycling conditions.

 Think BLUE, let cyclists through:

 Birmingham Cycle Revolution A34 cycle route now open

 The first of two fully segregated cycle routes in Birmingham is now open for use.

 The bright blue two-way cycle route gives people a direct route by bike between Heathfield Road, Birchfield and Birmingham city centre.
 Cyclists remain fully separated from other traffic for the majority of the route, with dedicated signals at major junctions.
 Find out more about the opening of A34 cycle route.

 Work is due to finish soon on A38 cycle route – a 4km route from Selly Oak to the city centre.